-- Live-in aides will be provided a separate bedroom if the assisted unit is the aide's primary residence.
-No additional bedrooms are provided for the aide's family. - Additional family members of the live-in aide may not be approved if it would result in the violation of HQS. - A single person will be allocated a one bedroom voucher.
+Live-in aides will be provided a separate bedroom if the assisted unit is the aide's primary residence.
+No additional bedrooms are provided for the aide's family.

+- Additional family members of the live-in aide may not be approved if it would result in the violation of HQS. - A single person will be allocated a one-bedroom voucher. - A separate bedroom will be issued to the head of household (with spouse or co-head, if any) and one bedroom to every two persons, thereafter.